martinfuchs/DepthKit/README.md

  - Maybe your system doesn't support the toolkit.
 You'll need a computer with accelerated graphics no more than 4 or 5 years old
  - Make sure you have not moved the data/ folder in relationship to the RGBDCapture or RGBDVisualize applications
  - If you are using the Asus Xtion Pro, make sure you’ve installed the [Sensecast drivers](http://sensecast.com/files/Sensecast.and.Libs.Installer.v.0.02.dmg) )
- - If you are still experiencing problems... search the [RGBDToolkit Forum](https://groups.google.com/forum/#!forum/rgbdtoolkit)
+ - If you are still experiencing problems... search the [DepthKit Forum](https://groups.google.com/forum/#!forum/RGBDToolkit)

 **My depth camera feed is not showing up in the Calibrate Lenses tab**